 In her new book, the author Katie Morton analyzes the habits of people with extraordinary willpower and what we all can learn from them.

-1. Make clear what is that you want
+1. Be clear about what it is that you want

-How can you know if you should “give in” or “resist” if you do not first know what the desired result of what you seek is?
+How can you know if you should “give in” or “resist” when you don’t even know what the desired result of what you are doing is?
 Clear goals leave no room for doubts.
 To find out what you want, you should first get to know yourself.

 2. Believe in your abilities